Read a few articles on SEO and you will almost certainly come across the phrase “build quality links”.

 How Will You Know You’ve Been Hit With A Manual Penalty?

-If you have received a manual penalty, you will generally receive a notification in Google Search Console (formerly webmaster tools) that looks like this (image from KissMetrics).
+If you have been hit with a manual penalty, you will generally receive a notification in Google Search Console.
+It looks like this.

 Type 2: Algorithmic Link Spam Penalty (generally Penguin)